Bryce J. Stevens

 Bryce John Stevens (born 1957) is a horror writer, illustrator and editor.
 He grew up in Christchurch, New Zealand and moved to Sydney in the mid-1980s.
 From childhood he was fascinated with the supernatural and terrifying consequences of events from stories such as "The Tinderbox", a predilection which continued through his high school years and beyond.

 Editorial career

-Between 1987 and 1992 he co-edited (with Chris G.C.
-Sequeira and Leigh Blackmore), Terror Australis: The Australian Horror and Fantasy Magazine (1987–92).
+Between 1987 and 1992 he co-edited (with Christopher Sequeira and Leigh Blackmore) Terror Australis (1987–92).
 A column by Stevens, "Every Time the Candle Burns", appeared in Issues 1 and 3 of Terror Australis, and he reviewed books under both his own name and the pseudonym of David Kuraria for the magazine's "In the Bad Books" column.
-Stevens was the basis for the character 'Doc Martin' as drawn and photographed in various of Christopher Sequeira's occult detective graphic novel series, Deadlocke and Doc Martin (in Pulse of Darkness and elsewhere).
+Stevens was the basis for the character 'Doc Martin' as drawn and photographed in various of Sequeira's occult detective graphic novel series, Deadlocke and Doc Martin (in Pulse of Darkness and elsewhere).

 Stevens contributed interior art to numerous horror magazines in the 1990s in Australia and also cover art for issues of E.O.D, Shoggoth and Bloodsongs.